Automated Network Sizing (ANS)

 - Input design requirements such as pressure, flow, velocity or NPSH to guide the automated sizing process

-- Assign sized pipes and pumps to groups to enforce commonality of automated size selections
+- Assign sized pipes, pumps, compressors or fans to groups to enforce commonality of automated size selections

-- Automatically size pipes, pumps and valves to satisfy requirements across multiple design cases organized into different scenarios
+- Automatically size pipes, pumps, valves, compressors or fans to satisfy requirements across multiple design cases organized into different scenarios

 - Employ industry-leading searching algorithms to find the best sizing result

 - Easily import piping and equipment costs from Excel

 Save 10-15% on piping costs and energy costs!

 - Minimize the initial and life cycle cost of your system designs